micmejia/bible-dump/NKJV/Leviticus/Lev 25.md

 But the field of the common-land of their cities may not be sold, for it _is_ their perpetual possession. ## Lending to the Poor

 ###### 35
-'If one of your brethren becomes poor, and [^b]falls into poverty among you, then you shall help him, like a stranger or a sojourner, that he may live with you.
+'If one of your brethren becomes poor, and falls into poverty among you, then you shall help him, like a stranger or a sojourner, that he may live with you.

 ###### 36
 Take no usury or interest from him; but fear your God, that your brother may live with you.